lguy/course-microbial-genomics/episodes/quality-control.Rmd

 :::
 :::

 We've just successfully trimmed one of our FASTQ files!
 However, there is some bad news. `seqtk` can only operate on one sample at a time and we have more than one sample.
 The good news is that we can use a `for` loop to iterate through our sample files quickly!
+This will take a few minutes.

 ```bash
 for infile in *.fastq.gz